Skip to content

 • In the UK, "milk and two sugars" is a common way to order tea.

-• In Hong Kong, milk tea is such a big deal it's listed as part of the city's intangible cultural heritage.
+• In Hong Kong, milk tea is listed as part of the city's intangible cultural heritage.

 • In India, chai isn't just a drink - it's a social institution.